 Eastman is a tiny village located in the state of Wisconsin.
 With a population of 341 people and just one neighborhood, Eastman is the 480th largest community in Wisconsin.

-Eastman is a blue-collar town, with 53.52% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Eastman is generally considered to be a blue-collar town.
+53.52% of the Eastman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Eastman is a village of transportation and shipping workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Eastman who work in management occupations (7.75%), sales jobs (7.04%), and law enforcement and fire fighting (5.63%).

 Of important note, Eastman is also a village of artists.
 Eastman has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Eastman’s character.

-Overall, Eastman’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Eastman’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Eastman is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Eastman are slightly less educated than the national average of 21.84% for the average city or town: 13.70% of adults in Eastman have a bachelor's degree or advanced degree
+The percentage of adults in Eastman with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.70% of adults in Eastman have a bachelor's degree or advanced degree.

 The per capita income in Eastman in 2022 was $32,265, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $129,060 for a family of four.
 However, Eastman contains both very wealthy and poor people as well.